stevenhenderson/steven-dawn-cli3/README.md

 If the project already has a gulpfile.js file in the dev folder (usually `dev` or `src` folder within root of project directory), then just run the `npm install` terminal command to download all the gulp plugins needed.

 If installing into new project, then use `npm init` command in dev directory to setup new package.json file.
 Then run `npm install gulp` command to install Gulp.

+Installing Gulp was tested on OS Ventura 13.0.1 and therefore is recommended.

 ### Shopify CLI Setup